-The revenue increase for the three months ended September 30, 2017 as compared to the prior year period was primarily attributable to (i) the implementation of the Stars Rewards loyalty program, (ii) the continued development of the Corporation's casino product offerings, including through additional third-party slots under the PokerStars Casino brand, (iii) the expansion of the geographical reach of the Corporation's casino and sportsbook products into eligible markets, (iv) user experience and user interface improvements to the Corporation's sportsbook product, and (v) the re-launch of real-money online poker and real-money online casino in Portugal.
-Revenues were negatively impacted by a provision for retrospective VAT relating to prior periods in Switzerland following a change in policy by in the Swiss tax authority regarding the relevant tax law.
+The revenue increase for the three months ended December 31, 2017 as compared to the prior year period was primarily attributable to (i) the implementation of the Stars Rewards loyalty program, (ii) the continued development of the Corporation's casino product offerings, including through additional third-party slots under the PokerStars Casino brand, (iii) user experience and user interface improvements to the Corporation's sportsbook product and a higher than average gross win margin during the quarter, (iv) the expansion of the geographical reach of the Corporation's casino and sportsbook products into eligible markets, and (v) the re-launch of real-money online poker and real-money online casino in Portugal.
 As it relates to currency fluctuations during the quarter, the general weakening of the U.S. dollar relative to certain foreign currencies had a positive impact on the Corporation's revenue as compared to the prior year period.
 See also "Foreign Exchange Impact on Revenue" below.

-Revenue by Business Line and Geographic Region
+Revenue by Product Line and Geographic Region